googlefonts/how-to-hint-variable-fonts/README.md

 Feedback from client on a VTT Hinted Variable font

 ## Introduction
 Font Hinting has always been thought of as a ‘black art’ - some magic performed behind the scenes, hard to understand, and very difficult to do.
 This was true when [hinting was done for low resolution screens](https://docs.microsoft.com/en-us/typography/truetype/fixing-rasterization-issues) and in the case of older font rendering techniques, such as black and white or monochrome rendering.
-These techniques required a lot of hinting code to ensure every feature in the font was strictly controlled and to ensure consistent and clear on-screen display.
+These older techniques required a lot of hinting code to ensure every feature in the font was strictly controlled and to ensure consistent and clear on-screen display.
 This made hinting an _extremely_ time-consuming and skilled task, for specialists only.
 In addition, hinting was often a manual process, involving writing and editing TrueType code by hand.

 The good news is that this is no longer the case.
-As screen resolutions and font rendering have improved, hinting has become a lot less complicated, with only a handful of hinting instructions needed to ensure consistent and beautiful rendering on-screen.
+As screen resolutions and font rendering have improved, hinting has become a lot less complicated, with only a handful of hinting instructions needed for each glyph, to ensure consistent and beautiful rendering on-screen.
 In addition, VTT’s built in Autohinter significantly speeds up the process, leaving the focus on editing and fine-tuning the hinting to achieve the best results.

 **VTT (Visual TrueType)** [Install](https://aka.ms/vtt-mst)